Professor Steve Thomas

 In this animation, a closed string is moving vertically upwards as time passes.
 The animation keeps a 'memory' of the string positions as it moves in time.
 This allows us to visualise the shape of the surface the string sweeps out during its motion.

-In the current 2013/14 academic year I am teaching the year 3 B.Sc. module Quantum Mechanics and Symmetry.
-In the past I have taught various modules including Mathematical Techniques 1, Mathematical Techniques 3, From Newton to Einstein, Electric and Magnetic Fields and Quantum Mechanics B and Electromagnetic Theory.
+Currently I am one of the Module Organisers for the year 1 Lab course Scientific Measurement (SPA4103) and the for the year 3 B.Sc. module Quantum Mechanics and Symmetry (SPA6325).
+In the past I have taught various modules including Mathematical Techniques 1, Mathematical Techniques 3, From Newton to Einstein, Electric and Magnetic Fields, Quantum Mechanics B and Electromagnetic Theory.

 I am a member of the Centre for Research in String Theory.
-My main research interests are in the field of string theory in particular to models of string/particle phenomenology and cosmology.
-My recent work has included topics such as non-abelian Dirac-Born-Infeld (DBI) theories of coincident D-branes and their application in models of inflationary cosmology; tachyon condensation in multiple unstable D-brane systems and defect formation; particle physics models based on ISS type metastable supersymmetry breaking.
+My past research interests has involved models of string/particle phenomenology and cosmology included topics such as non-abelian Dirac-Born-Infeld (DBI) theories of coincident D-branes and their application in models of inflationary cosmology; tachyon condensation in multiple unstable D-brane systems and defect formation; particle physics models based on ISS type metastable supersymmetry breaking.
+Currently my research has focused on high energy scattering in gravity/supergravity and string theories, in the so called eikonal approximation.

 - Particle Physics and Astronomy Research Council: Berman, Brandhuber, Ramgoolam, Spence, Thomas.
 Rolling grant String theory, gauge theory and gravity (2006-2010), £249,800